Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ3: Available Tools and Datasets

-\textbf{Summary: } In total, only 5 out of 49 studies used publicly available datasets for misconfiguration troubleshooting, among which 4 studies used the same dataset, and one study only comprised multi-configuration errors.
-To complement the existing datasets, in this work, we propose a dataset that contains 823 real-world misconfigurations on seven software targets, along with the root cause and descriptions of these cases.
-Finally, we reproduced six misconfiguration cases and wrapped them in Docker containers so that they can be directly used by researchers in this field~\cite{misdataset}.
+\textbf{Summary: } In total, only {6} out of \TODO{60} studies used publicly available datasets for misconfiguration troubleshooting, among which four studies used the same dataset, two studies used both crafted and real-world misconfiguration errors.
+To complement the existing datasets, in this work, we propose a dataset that contains 772 real-world misconfigurations on seven research targets, along with the root cause and descriptions of these cases.
+Moreover, we also reproduced six misconfiguration cases and wrapped them in Docker containers so that they can be directly used by researchers in this field\footnotemark[\value{footnote}].